-The Grade 9 Assessment of Mathematics assesses the knowledge and skills defined in the Grade 9 mathematics curriculum that students are expected to have learned by the end of their Grade 9 mathematics course.
-Different versions of the assessment are administered in the academic and the applied math courses.
+The Grade 9 Assessment of Mathematics tests the math skills students are expected to have learned by the end of the Grade 9 mathematics course.

-The administration window of the Grade 9 Assessment of Mathematics is scheduled for Friday, October 1, 2021, to Friday, June 24, 2022.
+The administration window of the Grade 9 Assessment of Mathematics is scheduled from Friday, October 1, 2021, to Friday, June 24, 2022.

 Administering the Assessment